 Percussion students from SDSU have gone on to find success as music educators, performers and entrepreneurs, and can be found in Texas, Oklahoma, Nebraska, Ohio, Montana, Minnesota and, of course, South Dakota.

-Percussionists at State have access to a comprehensive inventory of professional level instruments for performance and practice including four 5.0 octave marimbas (two rosewood and two synthetic).
+Percussionists at SDSU have access to a comprehensive inventory of professional-level instruments for performance and practice including four 5.0 octave marimbas (two rosewood and two synthetic).

-A native of Fayetteville, Arkansas, Dr. Ragsdale holds a DMA from Rutgers University, a Master of Music degree from the University of Arkansas, and a Bachelor’s Degree in Music Education from the University of Oklahoma.
-He lives in Brookings, SD with his wife, Ashley, and children, Olivia and Harrison.
+A native of Fayetteville, Arkansas, Dr. Ragsdale holds a DMA from Rutgers University, a Master of Music degree from the University of Arkansas and a Bachelor’s Degree in Music Education from the University of Oklahoma.
+He lives in Brookings, SD with his wife, Ashley and two children, Olivia and Harrison.

 Percussion Students at SDSU may participate and perform in the following ensembles:

 SDSU Percussion Ensemble

 The Percussion Studio at SDSU has hosted multiple national artists for concerts and clinics on campus.
 Recent guests include:

 For more information, including scholarship audition information, please email Dr. Aaron Ragsdale or call the Music Department at 605-688-5187.